poloclub/FairVis/README.md

 __D.__ Find suggested underperforming subgroups and similar groups.

-The full paper, currently under review, can be found [here][paper], detailing the system and use cases.
+For more details about the system and its use cases, see the IEEE VAST paper [here][paper].

 ## Installation